 This depends on your personal fitness goals.
 You can either do a few intense battle rope workouts each week, or shorten the average workout time and do battle ropes every day.

 That concludes my list of best battle ropes on the market.
+I highly recommend the Power Guidance Battle Ropes for any garage gym.

 Now that you have a full list of quality ropes, it's up to you to decide whether you prefer ropes covered by sleeve or you prefer to see a rope tracking line.
 I personally prefer the sleeve to minimize friction and protect the rope/my floors, but it's totally up to you.